NVIDIAAICITYCHALLENGE/AICity_CERTH/README.md

 ![Tracking](https://github.com/NVIDIAAICITYCHALLENGE/AICity_CERTH/blob/master/samples/Picture3.png)

+You can always find more on our paper we submitted for the NVIDIA AI CITY Challenge.

 ### How to use the code

 There are three folders, one for each inplementation and there are README files in each one to help you get started.